ryukinix/c-lists/README.md

 ## Usage

-Clone this repository and compile with gcc and execute.:
+Clone this repository and after open a terminal session on the working directory that compile with gcc and execute.:
-  * `gcc <file.c> -o file.out && ./file.out`
+  * `gcc file.c -o file.out && ./file.out`

 ## Contributing